 Course Registration and Course Schedule Overview

-Students register themselves for elective courses, including courses that satisfy the Upper-Level Writing Requirement, the Skills Requirement, and the Drafting Requirement; courses that satisfy these requirements are noted in the registration materials for the particular semester or session.
+Students register themselves for elective courses, including courses that satisfy the Upper-Level Writing Requirement, the Skills Course Requirement, and the Drafting Course Requirement; courses that satisfy these requirements are noted in the registration materials for the particular semester or session.
 Elective courses are typically two or three credit hour courses, although there are some courses that are only one credit hour.
 Course credit hours are noted in the registration materials for the particular semester or session.
 Students may also take required courses earlier than the predetermined sequence if they satisfy prerequisites for the course.
 Registration materials will be available to students prior to registration and the periods of registration will be announced.

 The School of Law also offers courses in the Maymester and Summer sessions.
 The course offerings will vary but will generally include at least one required course offering.